qwezertino/qwz_npcguards/README.md

 ## INSTALLATION
  - Download the latest realese
  - Take `npcguards.sql` and upload to your Database
- - Just place `qz-npcguards` in your server scripts folder end ensure it!
+ - Just place `qz-npcguards` in your server scripts folder and ensure it!

 ## Config